lancehilliard/BusyLight/README.md

 If you want to _automatically_ and _visually_ alert others nearby that you're busy, then BusyLight can help.

-So far, it only tracks ongoing calls.
+So far, it only tracks calls (voice calls, to be precise).
 What else should it track?
 Leave a comment below, and don't forget to smash that "LIKE" bu-- oh wait... wrong platform.

 BusyLight is two Windows services which work in concert to illuminate a [BlinkStick Square](https://www.blinkstick.com/products/blinkstick-square) whenever your microphone is being accessed by any app on your computer.